Skip to main content

 It is also handy to see whether an affiliate is only strong in one vertical, like telco, or if they sell products from hundreds of merchants, like a voucher or cashback site.

+Publishers can get a rank even if they don’t make sales.
 If you are a merchant, it’s worth paying attention to this.
-You might think there are thousands of affiliates making sales in the mobile contract industry, but the example above proves that’s is not the case.
+You might think there are thousands of affiliates making sales in the mobile contract industry, but the example below proves that’s is not the case – there are less that 234.
+This example is for account that hasn’t made a sale for months so the score can only come from clicks and traffic.

-The scores drop off pretty quickly.
-When I first started I managed to be ranked 120 in my category from just 2 or 3 sales.
-Some sectors are more competitive than others but anyone outside the top 100 probably isn’t making a fortune.
+Some sectors are more competitive than others but in general anyone outside the top 100 probably isn’t making a fortune.
 You can map this to predict how many sales any affiliate is making.
 Just start recording your scores and how many sales you made, and once you have a few results you can make a simple graph in Excel.
 The trend line will be a curve so the more data you have the more accurate you’ll be.

 Merchant scores are less useful